Span of Control

-Degree of centralization (or decentralisation) affect the degree of the superior’s involvement in decision-making.
+Degree of centralisation (or decentralisation) affect the degree of the superior’s involvement in decision-making.
 The rule is: The higher the degree of decentralisation, the higher is the span of management, and vice versa.
-In a centralized working pattern, a superior is required to spare more time and energy as subordinates require frequent and considerable consultation, clarification, instruction, etc., and the span of management contracts.
+In a centralised working pattern, a superior is required to spare more time and energy as subordinates require frequent and considerable consultation, clarification, instruction, etc., and the span of management contracts.

 iv.
 Degree of Planning